 Benefits of a debt consolidation loan

-If you’re looking to save money, streamline your monthly payments and circle the payoff date on your calendar, then debt consolidation may be a good fit for you.
+If you’re looking to save money, streamline your monthly payments and circle the payoff date on your calendar, then debt consolidation may be a good fit.
 Here’s a breakdown of the main benefits:

 - Pay down debt quicker.
-Making the minimum payment on your credit cards can stretch out your repayment timeline for years.
-A debt consolidation loan may put you on a faster track to payoff.
+Making the minimum payment on your credit cards can stretch your repayment timeline for years.
+A debt consolidation loan may put you on a faster track to paying it off.

 - Save on interest costs.
-Generally, if you qualify for a lower rate than what you’re paying now, you’ll save money on interest costs.
-As of late October 2020, the average credit card interest rate was 16.02 percent, while the average personal loan rate was 11.88 percent.
+Generally, if you qualify for a lower rate than what you’re paying now, you’ll save on interest costs.
+As of early August 2022, the average credit card interest rate was 17.58 percent, compared to the average personal loan rate of 10.60 percent.

 - Simplify your monthly payments.
 It’s easier to manage one monthly payment than multiple payments with different due dates.
 This reduces your chances of missing payments, which is good for your credit.